 - Part I Registration – You should fill essential data and inclination of posts.

 - You expected to transfer as of late taken a photograph in JPG organize.
-The extent of picture under 12kb and more prominent than 4kb with the determination of 100*120 pixels.
+The extent of the picture under 12kb and more prominent than 4kb with the determination of 100*120 pixels.

 - You expected to transfer checked mark in JPG design.
-The span of picture under 12kb and more prominent than 1kb with the determination of 140*60 pixels.
+The span of the picture under 12kb and more prominent than 1kb with the determination of 140*60 pixels.